The Seven Jobs of the Shaman

-These other three directions do not exist on the physical plane, but rather on the spiritual plane.
+These other three directions don't exist on the physical plane, but rather on the spiritual plane.
 We go there primarily for healing purposes.
-I won’t go into these now, but will discuss them in a later article.
+I won’t go into these now but will discuss them in a later article.

 Well, it’s generally accepted in Native American tradition that humans are just one of the seven peoples who inhabit the earth.
 The people of the earth are as follows:

 I like this view.
-It cultivates a humility and understanding of the world around us and makes us see that we are truly part of the complex web of life.
-We do not own it, we are a part of it.
+It cultivates humility and understanding of the world around us and makes us see that we're truly part of the complex web of life.
+We don't own it, we're a part of it.